pineconedata/pineconedata.github.io/_posts/2024-05-02-basketball-data-cleaning-preprocessing.md

 tags:  [Python, data science, pandas, API]
 thumbnail-img: /assets/img/posts/2024-05-02-basketball-data-cleaning/clean.jpg
 share-title: "Data Cleaning and Preprocessing: Outlier or Caitlin Clark?
 [Part 2]"
-share-description: Interested in the fundamental steps of any data science project?
-Learn how to thoroughly clean and preprocess your datasets in this comprehensive guide that is perfect for beginner data scientists and Python enthusiasts.
+share-description: Interested in thoroughly cleaning and preprocessing your datasets?
+From handling missing or incorrect values to converting datatypes and units with Python's Pandas library, you'll learn how to ensure your dataset is clean and ready for analysis!
 share-img: /assets/img/posts/2024-05-02-basketball-data-cleaning/data-cleaning-social.png
 gh-repo: pineconedata/ncaa-basketball-stats
 gh-badge: [star, fork, follow]